 It is important to note that for the sake of productive design PVcase only evaluates the upper row of tables.

 We can also plot the shading for the basic objects we’ve created by doing the same sequence.
 Please check this link below to learn more on how to set up the shading objects in the drawing:

 The main difference from frame to frame shading is that the shade of an object is plotted on the terrain and also on the frames.

 As with all object lists in PVcase you can remove the objects from selection by right-clicking on the list item or hitting DEL on your keyboard.

 Shade free placement

-In order to have a shade free layout from environment objects, simply regenerate the layout:
+In order to have a shade free layout from environment objects, simply add layer to the restriction zone layers in Layout settings and regenerate the layout:

 Do keep in mind that these restrictions are created for the shade that drops on the terrain so you might benefit from placing the tables there to see whether the shade actually reaches the height of the table.